Orcepol VM, 500 mg+500 mg 10 pcs

 Unlike other nitroimidazole derivatives, ornidazole does not inhibit acetaldehyde dehydrogenase and is therefore not incompatible with alcohol.

-Ornidazole increases the effect of indirect coumarin anticoagulants, which requires appropriate adjustment of their dose.
+Ornidazole enhances the effect of indirect coumarin anticoagulants, which requires appropriate adjustment of their dose.

-The concomitant use with phenobarbital and other inducers of microsomal liver enzymes reduces the half-life of ornidazole from the blood plasma.
+Simultaneous use with phenobarbital and other inducers of microsomal liver enzymes reduces the half-life of ornidazole from blood plasma.

 Ciprofloxacin

-.
-Caution should be exercised when using ciprofloxacin concomitantly with other fluoroquinolones in patients receiving medications that cause prolongation of the QT interval (e.g., Class IA or Class III antiarrhythmic drugs, tricyclic antidepressants, macrolides, neuroleptics).
+Caution should be exercised when ciprofloxacin, like other fluoroquinolones, is used concomitantly in patients receiving drugs known to prolong the QT interval (for example, class IA or class III antiarrhythmic drugs, tricyclic antidepressants, macrolides, antipsychotics).

-Concomitant administration of tablet forms of ciprofloxacin and cationic drugs; mineral supplements containing calcium, magnesium, aluminum, iron; sucralfate, antacids, polymeric phosphate compounds (such as sevelamer, lanthanum carbonate) and drugs with large buffer capacity (such as didanosine tablets) containing magnesium, aluminum or calcium reduce absorption of ciprofloxacin.
-In such cases, the drug should be taken either 1-2 h before or 4 h after taking these drugs.
+Simultaneous use of tablet forms of ciprofloxacin and cation-containing drugs; mineral supplements containing calcium, magnesium, aluminum, iron; sucralfate, antacids, polymeric phosphate compounds (such as sevelamer, lanthanum carbonate) and drugs with a large buffer capacity (such as didanosine tablets) containing magnesium, aluminum or calcium reduce the absorption of ciprofloxacin.
+In such cases, the drug should be taken either 1-2 hours before or 4 hours after taking these drugs.

 This restriction does not apply to drugs belonging to the class of H2-histamine receptor blockers.

-Combined use of ciprofloxacin and dairy products or mineral-rich beverages (e.g., milk, yogurt, calcium-rich orange juice) should be avoided because absorption of ciprofloxacin may be decreased by doing so.
-However, calcium in other foods has no significant effect on absorption of ciprofloxacin.
+The simultaneous use of ciprofloxacin and dairy products or drinks fortified with minerals (for example, milk, yogurt, calcium-fortified orange juice) should be avoided as the absorption of ciprofloxacin may be reduced.
+However, calcium contained in other foods does not significantly affect the absorption of ciprofloxacin.

 Omeprazole

-When combined use of ciprofloxacin and drugs containing omeprazole, a slight decrease in the maximum plasma concentration of ciprofloxacin and a decrease in the area under the pharmacokinetic curve “concentration-time” may be observed.
+With the combined use of ciprofloxacin and drugs containing omeprazole, a slight decrease in the maximum concentration of ciprofloxacin in plasma and a decrease in the area under the concentration-time pharmacokinetic curve may be observed.

 Theophylline

-The concomitant use of ciprofloxacin and drugs containing theophylline may cause an undesirable increase in plasma concentration of theophylline and consequently the occurrence of theophylline-induced adverse events; in very rare cases these adverse events may be life-threatening.
-If concomitant use of the two drugs is unavoidable, continuous monitoring of plasma theophylline concentrations and, if necessary, reduction of theophylline dose is recommended.
+The simultaneous use of ciprofloxacin and drugs containing theophylline may cause an undesirable increase in the concentration of theophylline in the blood plasma and, accordingly, the occurrence of theophylline-induced adverse events; in very rare cases, these adverse events can be life-threatening for the patient.
+If the simultaneous use of these two drugs is unavoidable, it is recommended to constantly monitor the concentration of theophylline in the blood plasma and, if necessary, reduce the dose of theophylline.

 Other xanthine derivatives

-The concomitant use of ciprofloxacin and caffeine or pentoxifylline (oxpentifylline) can increase plasma concentrations of xanthine derivatives.
+The simultaneous use of ciprofloxacin and caffeine or pentoxifylline (oxpentifylline) may lead to an increase in the concentration of xanthine derivatives in the blood plasma.

-The combination of very high doses of quinolones (DNA lyase inhibitors) and some non-steroidal anti-inflammatory drugs (excluding acetylsalicylic acid) may provoke seizures.
+The combination of very high doses of quinolones (DNA gyrase inhibitors) and some non-steroidal anti-inflammatory drugs (except acetylsalicylic acid) can provoke seizures.

 Cyclosporine

-In concomitant use of ciprofloxacin and drugs containing cyclosporine a transient increase in plasma creatinine concentration was observed.
-In such cases, blood creatinine concentration should be determined twice a week.
+With the simultaneous use of ciprofloxacin and drugs containing cyclosporine, a short-term transient increase in plasma creatinine concentration was observed.
+In such cases, it is necessary to determine the concentration of creatinine in the blood 2 times a week.

-In concomitant use of ciprofloxacin and oral hypoglycemic agents, primarily sulfonylureas (e.g., glibenclamide, glimepiride), hypoglycemia has been suggested to increase the effect of the oral hypoglycemic agents.
+With the simultaneous use of ciprofloxacin and oral hypoglycemic agents, mainly sulfonylureas (for example, glibenclamide, glimepiride), the development of hypoglycemia is presumably due to an increased effect of oral hypoglycemic agents.

 Probenecid

-Probenecid slows down the rate of renal excretion of ciprofloxacin.
-Concomitant use of ciprofloxacin and drugs containing probenecid leads to increased concentrations of ciprofloxacin in the blood plasma.
+Probenecid slows down the rate of excretion of ciprofloxacin by the kidneys.
+The simultaneous use of ciprofloxacin and drugs containing probenecid leads to an increase in the concentration of ciprofloxacin in the blood plasma.

 Phenytoin

-Concomitant use of ciprofloxacin and phenytoin has been observed to alter (increase or decrease) the plasma levels of phenytoin.
-To avoid impairment of the anticonvulsant effect of phenytoin due to decreased concentrations, and to prevent adverse events associated with phenytoin overdose when ciprofloxacin is discontinued, it is recommended to monitor phenytoin therapy in patients taking both drugs, including determination of plasma phenytoin content throughout the period of simultaneous use of both drugs and for a short time after completion of combined therapy.
+With the simultaneous use of ciprofloxacin and phenytoin, a change (increase or decrease) in the content of phenytoin in the blood plasma was observed.
+To avoid weakening of the anticonvulsant effect of phenytoin due to a decrease in its concentration, as well as to prevent adverse events associated with phenytoin overdose when discontinuing ciprofloxacin, it is recommended to monitor phenytoin therapy in patients taking both drugs, including determination of phenytoin plasma levels during the entire period of simultaneous use of both drugs and for a short time after completion of combination therapy.

 Methotrexate

-Concomitant use of methotrexate and ciprofloxacin may inhibit renal channel transport of methotrexate, which may be accompanied by increased plasma concentrations of methotrexate.
-This may increase the likelihood of side effects of methotrexate.
-Therefore, patients receiving concomitant therapy with methotrexate and ciprofloxacin should be closely monitored.
+With the simultaneous use of methotrexate and ciprofloxacin, the renal tubular transport of methotrexate may slow down, which may be accompanied by an increase in the concentration of methotrexate in the blood plasma.
+This may increase the likelihood of developing side effects of methotrexate.
+In this regard, patients receiving concomitant therapy with methotrexate and ciprofloxacin should be closely monitored.

-In a clinical study with healthy volunteers the concomitant use of ciprofloxacin and agents containing tizanidine resulted in increase of tizanidine concentration in plasma: 7-fold increase in Cmax (4-21 fold) and 10-fold increase in AUC (6-24 fold).
-Increased tizanidine plasma concentration may cause decreased blood pressure and drowsiness.
-Thus, concomitant use of ciprofloxacin and drugs containing tizanidine is contraindicated.
+As a result of a clinical study involving healthy volunteers, the simultaneous use of ciprofloxacin and drugs containing tizanidine revealed an increase in the concentration of tizanidine in the blood plasma: an increase in Cmax by 7 times (from 4 to 21 times), an increase in AUC by 10 times (from 6 to 24 times).
+An increase in tizanidine plasma concentrations may cause a decrease in blood pressure and drowsiness.
+Therefore, the simultaneous use of ciprofloxacin and drugs containing tizanidine is contraindicated.

 Duloxetine

-In clinical studies it has been shown that concomitant use of duloxetine and potent inhibitors of CYP450 1A2 isoenzyme (such as fluvoxamine), may lead to increased AUC and Cmax of duloxetine.
-Although there are no clinical data on possible interaction with ciprofloxacin, it is possible to foresee the possibility of such interaction when ciprofloxacin and duloxetine are used simultaneously.
+Clinical studies have shown that the simultaneous use of duloxetine and potent inhibitors of the CYP450 1A2 isoenzyme (such as fluvoxamine) may lead to an increase in the AUC and Cmax of duloxetine.
+Although there is no clinical data on possible interactions with ciprofloxacin, the likelihood of such an interaction can be anticipated when ciprofloxacin and duloxetine are used concomitantly.

 Ropinirole

-The concomitant use of ropinirole and ciprofloxacin, a moderate inhibitor of the CYP450 1A2 isoenzyme, results in a 60 and 84% increase in Cmax and AUC of ropinirole, respectively.
-Adverse effects of ropinirole should be monitored during its co-administration with ciprofloxacin and for a short time after completion of combined therapy.
+The simultaneous use of ropinirole and ciprofloxacin, a moderate inhibitor of the CYP450 1A2 isoenzyme, leads to an increase in the Cmax and AUC of ropinirole by 60 and 84%, respectively.
+Monitor for adverse effects of ropinirole during co-administration with ciprofloxacin and for a short time after completion of combination therapy.

 Lidocaine

-In a study in healthy volunteers, it was found that concomitant use of drugs containing lidocaine and ciprofloxacinf, a moderate inhibitor of CYP450 1A2 isoenzyme, leads to a 22% decrease in lidocaine clearance when administered intravenously.
-Although lidocaine is well tolerated when used concomitantly with ciprofloxacin, there may be increased side effects due to the interaction.
+In a study on healthy volunteers, it was found that the simultaneous use of drugs containing lidocaine and ciprofloxacin, a moderate inhibitor of the CYP450 1A2 isoenzyme, leads to a 22% decrease in the clearance of lidocaine when administered intravenously.
+Despite the good tolerance of lidocaine when used simultaneously with ciprofloxacin, increased side effects due to interaction are possible.

-When using clozapine and ciprofloxacin concomitantly at a dose of 250 mg for 7 days, there was an increase in plasma concentrations of clozapine and N-desmethylclozapine of 29% and 31%, respectively.
-The patient’s condition should be monitored and, if necessary, the dosing regimen of clozapine should be adjusted during its co-administration with ciprofloxacin and for a short time after completion of combined therapy.
+With simultaneous use of clozapine and ciprofloxacin at a dose of 250 mg for 7 days, an increase in plasma concentrations of clozapine and N-desmethylclozapine by 29% and 31%, respectively, was observed.
+The patient’s condition should be monitored and, if necessary, the dosage regimen of clozapine should be adjusted during its combined use with ciprofloxacin and for a short time after completion of combination therapy.

 Sildenafil

-Concomitant use of ciprofloxacin 500 mg and sildenafil 50 mg in healthy volunteers resulted in a 2-fold increase in Cmax and AUC of sildenafil.
-Therefore, the use of this combination is possible only after an assessment of the benefit/risk ratio.
+With simultaneous use of ciprofloxacin at a dose of 500 mg and sildenafil at a dose of 50 mg in healthy volunteers, there was a 2-fold increase in Cmax and AUC of sildenafil.
+In this regard, the use of this combination is possible only after assessing the benefit/risk ratio.

 Vitamin K antagonists

-The co-administration of ciprofloxacin and vitamin K antagonists (e.g., warfarin, acenocoumarol, phenprocoumon, fluindione) may increase their anticoagulant effect.
-The magnitude of this effect may vary depending on co-infections, age, and general condition of the patient, so it is difficult to assess the effect of ciprofloxacin on MHO (international normalized ratio) increase.
-MHO should be monitored frequently enough during coadministration of ciprofloxacin and vitamin K antagonists, as well as for a short time after completion of combined therapy.
+The combined use of ciprofloxacin and vitamin K antagonists (for example, warfarin, acenocoumarol, phenprocoumon, fluindione) may lead to an increase in their anticoagulant effect.
+The magnitude of this effect may vary depending on concomitant infections, age and general condition of the patient, so it is difficult to assess the effect of ciprofloxacin on increasing INR (international normalized ratio).
+MHO should be monitored frequently during concomitant use of ciprofloxacin and vitamin K antagonists, as well as for a short time after completion of combination therapy.

 Agomelatine

-In clinical studies it has been shown that fluvoxamine as a strong inhibitor of CYP450 1A2 isoenzyme markedly inhibits the metabolism of agomelatine, resulting in a 60-fold increase in agomelatine exposure.
-Although there are no clinical data on possible interaction with ciprofloxacin, a moderate inhibitor of the CYP450 1A2 isoenzyme, similar effects can be expected when agomelatine and ciprofloxacin are used simultaneously.
+In clinical studies, fluvoxamine, as a strong inhibitor of the CYP450 1A2 isoenzyme, has been shown to markedly inhibit the metabolism of agomelatine, resulting in a 60-fold increase in agomelatine exposure.
+Although there is no clinical data on possible interaction with ciprofloxacin, a moderate inhibitor of the CYP450 1A2 isoenzyme, similar effects can be expected with the simultaneous use of agomelatine and ciprofloxacin.

 Zolpidem